yufree/enet/README.md

 [![R-CMD-check](https://github.com/yufree/enet/workflows/R-CMD-check/badge.svg)](https://github.com/yufree/enet/actions)
 <!-- badges: end -->

 The goal of enet is to perform network analysis between exposome and metabolites.
 It also include function to perform network analysis among metabolites and exposures.
+At current stage, this package can be used to find gatekeepers.

 ## Installation